Hitesh1090/Servo-go-brr/README.md

  - Go to the 'Bot' Tab on the left menu.
  - Scroll down to Authorization Flow and make these changes (including Privileged Gateway Intents):
  ![Alt text](image-3.png)
+ - Now scroll back up, click on 'Reset Token' and copy the token and save it for later use.
+This is your bot's ID.
  - Now, go to the OAuth Tab on the menu, and click on URL Generator.
     - Scopes:
     ![Alt text](image.png)